-As an associate attorney in the firm’s St. Paul office, Alissa Harrington uses her practical experience in state government to inform her work with local governments throughout Greater Minnesota on a broad range of issues, including general representation, contracts, ordinances, and labor and employment.
+As an associate attorney in the firm’s St. Paul office, Alissa Harrington uses her practical experience in state government to inform her work with local governments throughout Greater Minnesota on a broad range of issues, including general representation, contracts, ordinances, litigation, code enforcement, administrative hearings, and labor and employment, particularly fire relief associations.

 Alissa graduated summa cum laude from Mitchell Hamline School of Law in 2017 and was a recipient of the Student Award of Merit and the MIPLA Student of the Year prize.
 During law school, she was the editor-in-chief of Cybaris An Intellectual Property Law Review, a Mitchell Fellow, an SSG Leader for Contracts and Civil Procedures, a research assistant, and a competitor in both the Saul Lefkowitz and Rosalie Wahl moot courts.
 She received the CALI award for Torts, Contracts, Copyright Law, and Religion and the First Amendment.